 Poorly-defined goals are well-intentioned, but they often aren’t very helpful.

 Here are some marketing goal examples that need more work:

 I want more website visitors, leads, and sales.

-I want to generate a larger email list.
+We need to generate a larger email list.

 It's easy to say that you want to generate more leads, but how many more leads do you need to achieve your goal?
 10 more?
 100 more?
 Thousands more?
 How many contacts do you want on your mailing list?
-What do you want to rank number one in Google for?
+What do you want to rank in Google for?

-We would like to generate 2 customers from our current client list using email marketing.
+We would like to generate two customers from our current client list using email marketing.
 We would also like to add all qualified leads to our mailing list, allowing us to keep these leads warm for future sales.